bluehackrafestefano/DjangoBuiltInAuthenticationFullExample/Django_Authentication.md

 [Login Required Decorator Documentation](https://docs.djangoproject.com/en/4.0/topics/auth/default/#the-login-required-decorator)

 Try it by creating a special page!
+Or simply add it to the home page.

 ```py
 from django.contrib.auth.decorators import login_required